Warukira/Wisol-WSSFM10R-Sigfox-Breakout/Hardware/README.md

 ## Wisol WSSFM10R Sigfox Breakout Board

-- Autodesk EAGLE board and schematic for Wisol WSSFM10R2/4 Sigfox Breakout board (RCZ2 and RCZ4) are in `Wisol-Breakout.brd` and `Wisol-Breakout.sch`
+- Autodesk EAGLE board and schematic for Wisol WSSFM10R2/4 Sigfox Breakout board (Sigfox Zones RCZ2 and RCZ4) are in `Wisol-Breakout.brd` and `Wisol-Breakout.sch`

 - The PCB design uses 4 layers.
 If you're using the Free Edition of Autodesk EAGLE, you will only see the top and bottom layers.
   Subscribe to the Standard Edition of Autodesk EAGLE to see all 4 layers.